• Skip to primary navigation

 1. Process granulated white sugar in a food processor for 1 to 2 minutes to make it superfine.

-2. Please, read eight tips to make French meringue in the post.
+2. Read the eight tips for making French meringue in the post.

-3. Bake meringue half-spheres, placing silicone molds on the oven racks, but not on a baking sheet.
+3. Bake the meringue half-spheres on oven racks, not on a baking sheet.

-4. To even the base of meringue half-spheres, use a cheese or zester grater.
-This way, meringue hemispheres will match perfectly to each other while assembling the dessert.
+4. To even the base of meringue half-spheres, use a zester grater.
+This way, the meringue hemispheres will match perfectly when assembling the dessert.

 5. Make meringue half-spheres in advance and fill them with cream on the day of serving.